eclipse/openvsx/README.md

 Open VSX is a [vendor-neutral](https://projects.eclipse.org/projects/ecd.openvsx) open-source alternative to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/vscode).
 It provides a server application that manages [VS Code extensions](https://code.visualstudio.com/api) in a database, a web application similar to the VS Code Marketplace, and a command-line tool for publishing extensions similar to [vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#vsce).

+A public instance of Open VSX is running at [open-vsx.org](https://open-vsx.org/).
+Please report issues related to that instance at [EclipseFdn/open-vsx.org](https://github.com/EclipseFdn/open-vsx.org).

 ## Getting Started

 See the [openvsx Wiki](https://github.com/eclipse/openvsx/wiki) for documentation of general concepts and usage of this project.